 Crossfield detection is the distance that a smart camera can detect a person walking across its field of view.
 Because a person walking across the view creates a lot of motion, it’s easier for a smart camera to detect the target at longer ranges.

-The best practice is to measure the distance at which the camera can automatically detect a person walking “inbound” or directly toward the camera.
-A person walking toward the camera produces very little motion (compared with a person walking across the field of view), which makes the target harder for a smart camera to detect at longer ranges.
+Inbound detection is the distance that a smart camera can detect a person walking directly towards the camera.
+Because a person walking towards the camera produces very little motion (compared with walking across the field of view), the target is harder to detect at longer ranges.

 To put it more simply: Crossfield detection will usually be 50% further than inbound detection, depending on application conditions like weather, terrain, pole height, etc.

 Which to choose?
 For perimeter security applications around critical sites like refineries, chemical storage, nuclear sites, and electrical utilities, we recommend placing your cameras according to their inbound detection distance.
 These applications typically involve cameras placed on poles shooting down perimeter lines, and given the critical nature of these sites, you must detect the presence of a person the instant they enter a secured area, even if they walk directly at the camera.

 Crossfield distances make good sense for area applications, like protecting construction sites, car lots, or other sites where a person will likely move throughout the detection zone, and the camera may be mounted on building, looking over a wide area.
 They also work well for sites managed by video monitoring firms which remotely protect facilities from a central station.
 These applications can take advantage of the cost savings by using shorter-distance cameras placed at their crossfield ranges and still have a highly reliable security system.

 There also situations where you can combine the two approaches.
 For example, critical facilities often have internal assets inside the perimeter, where the longer ranges and wider areas of crossfield detection work well, while the perimeter can be designed using inbound ranges.